mike-gimelfarb/cocoa/docs/multivariate.rst

 Similar to JADE and L-SHADE, the SANSDE algorithm also implements its own variant of parameter adaptation for the crossover and mutation.
-However, it implements two different possible mutation strategies, and selects between them based on the strategy that performed well history in the previous iterations.
+However, it implements two different possible mutation strategies, and selects between them based on the strategy that performed well in past iterations.

 The COCOA version of this algorithm also repairs the crossover rate as suggested for JADE.